Sell your home

 If you are obtaining a mortgage, a survey of the property will be booked by a surveyor on behalf of the mortgage lender.
 This is to protect their interests and not yours.
 Once they have received the survey report and are satisfied they will issue a mortgage offer to your solicitor.

-If you would like a survey of the property for your own interests, we recommend Landmark Surveyors.
+If you would like a survey of the property for your own interests, we recommend Gateway Surveyors.

 Exchange of contracts